-When it comes to forgetting, this imperfection of our brain does not affect only the information gathered at work.
+When it comes to forgetting, our brain's imperfection does not affect only the information gathered at work.
 After all, don't forget what article we read, what movie we saw, what conversation we overheard, or who we came across?

 Why do people forget?

-The outcome of his tests and observations is the Forgetting Curve which shows that we forget the majority of information after a few hours from their receipt.
-George Armitage Miller followed up on Ebbinghaus’ studies with primary focus on short-term memory.
+The outcome of his tests and observations is the Forgetting Curve, which shows that we forget the majority of information after a few hours from their receipt.
+George Armitage Miller followed up on Ebbinghaus’s studies with a primary focus on short-term memory.

-His work gave birth to the theory of the Magical Number Seven, i.e. the number of information a human can hold in his or her short-term memory is 7 ± 2.
+His work gave birth to the Magical Number Seven theory, i.e., the number of information a human can hold in his or her short-term memory is 7 ± 2.
 Some people can hold 5 objects while others 7 or 9.
-This means that you want to remember a 10 digits phone number, account number or a long password, you need to pay more attention and spend more time.
+This means that you want to remember a 10 digits phone number, account number, or a long password, you need to pay more attention and spend more time.

 Hermann Ebbinghaus’ Forgetting Curve

-The forgetting rate also depends on a number of external factors, such as stress, emotions, or physical and mental condition.
+The forgetting rate also depends on several external factors, such as stress, emotions, or physical and mental condition.

 Forgetting has a positive side

 They say time is the best healer.
-However, in this context, it is the forgetting which eliminates things unrelated to human’s future path and it is the forgetting which allows us to receive and store new information and knowledge.
+However, it is the forgetting that eliminates things unrelated to human’s future path in this context.
+It is the forgetting which allows us to receive and store new information and knowledge.

 Minimize the forgetting rate

 There are no wonder memory pills to help you, but the experts didn’t forget this issue.
-They came up with a number of techniques and methods.
+They came up with many techniques and methods.
 In a nutshell, they all agree that long-term forgetting can be reduced by inner motivation, associations, and repeating.